Skip to content

 Activation time3-9 days1-3 daysDays, self-serveWeeksVariable, weeks

-Year-1 prices estimated in USD at TC 3.50.
-Real conversions may vary.
-Last updated: May 2026.
+OyeIA prices in soles (PEN).
+The rest in USD at TC 3.50; real conversions may vary.
+Last updated: June 2026.

 When does each one make sense?